osgi/docs/specification/errata.md

 The createRole method was specified in error and is deprecated.
 It does not function and must not be used.
 Use either createUser or createGroup.
 Implementations of the createRole method will throw an exception.

+### 126.3.2

+This states "Service ranking order is achieved by sorting on ascending service.ranking service property and then descending service.id property."
+The intention was to then pick the last element but this was not clearly stated.
+The wording is changed to follow the Core Specification's definition in table 5.2.
+"If multiple qualifying service interfaces exist, a service with the highest SERVICE_RANKING number, or when equal to the lowest SERVICE_ID, determines which service object is returned by the Framework."

 ### 126.6

 The syntax for a service/serviceList URL lookup allowed JNDI names to be mixed with filters.
 This caused confusion because JNDI names have no syntax.
 The URL scheme grammar is changed to only allow filters on fqns.